irrdnet/irrd/docs/users/mirroring.rst

 be done using the same nginx instance used for other parts of IRRD, or through an entirely different web server or CDN, depending on your scalability needs.
-So in a way, the actual "serving" part of an NRTMv4 server is not performed by IRRD, as it's just HTTPS.
+So in a way, the actual "serving" part of an NRTMv4 server is not performed by IRRD, as it's just static files over HTTPS.

 NRTMv4 has support for in-band key rotation.
 Use the following process: